dare-tech/dareupdate-public/README.md

 DARE Update is MDM agnostic, however as a minimum you need to be able to deploy PKG files as well as custom configuration profiles via your MDM.
 Throughout the wikis we will be using Jamf Pro for the deployment and configuration, but the same logic can be applied with other MDMs.

-Please use the [included wikis](https://github.com/dare-tech/dareupdate-public/wiki)  for a technology overview, as well as full guides relating to deploying and managing DARE Update.
+Please use the [included wikis](https://github.com/dare-tech/dareupdate-public/wiki)  for a technology overview, as well as full administrator's guides relating to deploying and managing DARE Update.